There are many gambling options in Ontario, starting with land-based casinos, the lottery, horse racing and online sports betting and casino sites.

 It is safe to assume they will offer native apps to users of Android and iOS devices.

-The current OLG lottery app is an excellent example of how casinos can structure their apps.
-It is also available on the App Store and Google Play, but it only lets players scan their lottery and sports betting tickets to check if they have won.
+Currently, the OLG lottery app is an excellent example of how casinos can structure their apps.
+It is also available on the App Store and Google Play.
+But, it only lets players scan their lottery and sports betting tickets to check if they have won.

 Here is a quick overview of Ontario’s leading gambling laws, on both federal and local levels: